kxng0109/kxng0109/README.md

 ### GitHub Streak

 <img width="50%" src="https://github-readme-streak-stats.herokuapp.com/?user=kxng0109&theme=highcontrast&hide_border=true" alt="Joshua's github streaks" />

-- 💞️ I’m looking to collaborate with on frontend development projects.

-- I also have some knowledge on creating chrome extensions.

 - 📫 Feel free to send an email to me at <a href="malto:iluhjosh13@gmail.com">iluhjosh13@gmail.com</a>